Two-Face: Relationships

-Gilda Dent
+Gilda

-Gilda Dent is Harvey Dent's wife.
+Gilda Dent in some iterations, is Harvey Dent's wife.
 Her character debuted in Detective Comics #66, alongside Harvey, and became a recurring character in Batman stories involving Two-Face.

 Bruce Wayne

 Batman's alter-ego Bruce Wayne is the best friend of Harvey Dent, while before becoming Two-Face, Harvey was also one of Batman's earliest allies, predating Batman's partnership with James Gordon.
 Their friendship goes back to Harvey's first appearance in Detective Comics, in which Batman refers to him as his friend and emotionally asks him to give up his life of crime.
 Because of this relationship, Two-Face is one of Batman's most personal enemies.
 In the comics, it is shown that Bruce considers Harvey's downfall a personal failure, and has never given up in rehabilitating him.

 It is established canonically that Harvey knows Bruce Wayne is Batman.
 The character's knowledge of Batman's secret identity was introduced in the story The Big Burn from Peter Tomasi's 2011 Batman and Robin ongoing series, and is shown in subsequent comics such as Scott Snyder's All-Star Batman, in which they were established as childhood best friends.
-In Detective Comics #1021, Harvey admits to Batman that he has been keeping his identity secret from his Two-Face personality in order to protect him.
+In Detective Comics #1021, Harvey admits to Batman that he has been keeping his identity secret from his Two-Face personality to protect him.

 Renee Montoya

 Renee Montoya and Harvey Dent have a complicated relationship, introduced by writer Greg Rucka in the sixteenth issue of 1999's Batman Chronicles, in which Renee reaches out to Two-Face's Dent persona and is kind to him.
 Their relationship continues with the "No Man's Land" crossover storyline; in one issue, Harvey sends Renee flowers for her birthday and Renee visits him in Arkham Asylum.
-Harvey eventually develops romantic feelings towards Renee, which Renee doesn't return.
-This one-sided love would turn into an unhealthy obsession with her, which would lead to her professional and personal ruin; in the five-part Gotham Central story arc Half A Life, Two-Face attempts to destroy Renee's life by framing her for murder, outing her as a lesbian, and orchestrating a prison escape to make her a fugitive, so she would have nothing to keep her from returning his love.
+Harvey develops romantic feelings towards Renee, which Renee does not return.
+This one-sided love would turn into an unhealthy obsession with her, which would lead to her professional and personal ruin; in the five-part Gotham Central story arc Half a Life, Two-Face attempts to destroy Renee's life by framing her for murder, outing her as a lesbian, and orchestrating a prison escape to make her a fugitive, so she would have nothing to keep her from returning his love.

 Years after the release of Half a Life, Rucka would reunite the two in Convergence: The Question in 2015, following his return to DC Comics after his departure from the company in 2010.
-In the story, Renee saves a remorseful Harvey from killing himself, and convinces him to be a good man.
+In the story, Renee saves a remorseful Harvey from killing himself and convinces him to be a good man.

 Rucka has talked about the characters' relationship in an interview with Comic Book: